SolaceDev/solace-ai-connector/docs/configuration.md

 This data type is available only after a topic subscription and then it will be available from that component onwards till overwritten by another input message.

 - `user_data`: The user data object.
 This is a storage where the user can write and read values to be used at the different places.
 It is an object that is passed through the flows, and can hold any valid Python data type.
 To write to this object, you can use the `dest_expression` in the configuration file.
 To read from this object, you can use the `source_expression` in the configuration file.
-(This object is also available in the `source_expression()` function).
+(This object is also available in the `evaluate_expression()` function).

 - `previous`: The complete output of the previous component in the flow.
 This can be used to completely forward the output of the previous component as an input to the next component or be modified in the `input_transforms` section of the next component.